 The method has also been applied with some success to non-alpine plants such as Anigzanthos sp.
 (Kangaroo Paws).

-Apart from the "pea" flowers and acacias, some other seeds seem to require the passage of a bushfire to germinate.
-Flannel Flowers (Actinotus helianthi), for example, are usually seen at their best in the wild in the seasons immediatley following a bushfire.
+Apart from the pea family, some other seeds seem to require the passage of a bushfire to germinate.
+Flannel Flowers (Actinotus helianthi), for example, are usually seen at their best in the wild in the seasons immediately following a bushfire.
 This effect can be simulated by sowing the seed in a terracotta pot (not plastic for obvious reasons!) and setting fire to leaf litter and twigs placed on top.
 The fire should be maintained for 2 - 3 minutes.
 This method has worked but is really a "last resort" method as it is difficult to have any real control over the amount of heat delivered to the seeds.
 Once the ash has cooled, the pot is watered and maintained as for any other seed raising container.

 Research in South Africa and Western Australia has shown that smoke is a critical factor for promoting germination of seeds in areas subject to bushfires.
 The following article was published in the newsletter of the Australian Flora Foundation and summarises recent research: